Best Digital Bank UK: Starling, Monzo, Revolut, Biscuit, Wise, Chase & Curve Compared

 Biscuit is Zopa Bank's current account — the headline is 2% cashback on up to £125 of direct debits per month (so around £2.50/month if you route your council tax, broadband and utilities through it).
 Pair it with Zopa's Regular Saver (currently 7.10% AER on up to £300/month for 6 months, variable) and Smart Saver (up to 4.75% AER easy access if you deposit £500+/month, variable) and it becomes a credible savings hub alongside your main account.

 Because Zopa holds a full UK banking licence, money in Biscuit is FSCS-protected up to £120,000.
-The £20 welcome bonus is one of the simplest qualifying flows in the industry.
+The £20 welcome bonus appears paused after our latest check, although the link may still track or reopen.
 Treat Biscuit as a complement to Starling, Monzo or Chase — not a replacement for your main current account.
 Rates are variable and subject to T&Cs; check in-app before assuming.

 Wise — international transfers done right